 STEP 2 - The Legislation Committee and the Board of Governors will take into account the specific wording of the Chapman decision when undertaking this review.
-A specific legislative position is recommended to the Board of Governors and a vote is taken.
+A specific legislative position is recommended to the Board of Governors by the Legislation Committee and a vote is taken.